Generating an emergency signal#

 _images/transceiver_analog.svg

 3. Optional: Try to create a one-way communication with your neighbor by deactivating one of the tx or rx blocks both on your and your neighbor’s side.
 Put the devices side by side.
 Pick the minimum gain values which is sufficient for communication.
-Now, replace the antenna with a longer one.
+Now, replace the antenna with a longer one that you can borrow from the professor.
 What do you observe?

 Details of AM is out of the scope of this course.
 If you are interested, refer to this video by Tall Paul.